captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Stop mummifying yourself.
 ---
 ## SHARON:
-I'd go on a date if you went.
+I’d go on a date if you went.
 ---
 ## ROBYN:
 What!